ndreynolds/ndreynolds.github.com/posts/2019-02-05-learning-haskell-via-advent-of-code.md

 # Advent of Code

-[Advent of Code][2] (AoC) is a collection of holdiay-themed programming puzzles structured as an Advent calendar---one puzzle is released each day at midnight from December 1st until the 25th.
-The puzzles are a bit remniscent of the [Project Euler][3] problems, but with less math and more fun.
+[Advent of Code][2] (AoC) is a collection of holiday-themed programming puzzles structured as an Advent calendar---one puzzle is released each day at midnight from December 1st until the 25th.
+The puzzles are a bit reminiscent of the [Project Euler][3] problems, but with less math and more fun.
 The great thing about AoC is that there's something for everyone.
 For those who like competitive programming, there's a leaderboard tracking the 100 fastest users to solve each